-- MANAGED Instances you have registered with SQL Inventory Manager. - SQL LICENSING Helpful information about your instances to help you determine your SQL Server licensing requirements. - DECOMMISSIONED Instances decommissioned in SQL Inventory Manager. - DISCOVERED Instances discovered by SQL Inventory Manager and not registered yet. - IGNORED Instances you have chosen not to manage with SQL Inventory Manager.
+- MANAGED BY INSTANCES Instances you have registered with SQL Inventory Manager. - MANAGED BY HOST SERVER A hierarchical view of the host servers and instances you have registered with SQL Inventory Manager. - SQL LICENSING BY INSTANCES Helpful information about your registered instances to help you determine your SQL Server licensing requirements. - SQL LICENSING BY SERVER Helpful information about your registered servers to help you determine your SQL Server licensing requirements. - DECOMMISSIONED INSTANCES Instances decommissioned in SQL Inventory Manager. - DISCOVERED INSTANCES Instances discovered by SQL Inventory Manager and not registered yet. - IGNORED INSTANCES Instances you have chosen not to manage with SQL Inventory Manager.